Atomus48/JumpInReplay/README.md

 - `jumpIn_skip`: skips x second in the replay (negative x = skips back).
 - `jumpIn_switchPlayer`: changes player you are currently spectating.
 - `jumpIn_switchBack`: changes player back to the player you were previously spectating.
+- `jumpIn_convertKeyframes`: only converts Keyframes of the replay that are previously put in.
+- `jumpIn_timeBeforKeyframe`: time that is converted before a Keyframe in seconds.
+- `jumpIn_timeAfterKeyframe`: time that is converted after a Keyframe in seconds.

 **Currently not Supported:**